c2d7fa/zt/README.md

 instead, call `zt-change-file-extension` (`C-c # .`) and enter `md`.
 You can also change the default file format by customizing `zt-default-file-extension`, but this is not recommended!
-Keep most of your notes in plain text, and mix in other formats when you need the more advanced features.
+Keep most of your notes in plain text, and mix in other formats only when you actually need the more advanced features.

 zt treats the first line of the file as its title.
-Try changing this, saving the buffer, and then calling `zt-find-file` (`C-c # f`).
-Notice how in the completion buffer, zt extracts the title from the file automatically, even though the filename is just an ID.
-Using a completion framework such as [Ivy](https://github.com/abo-abo/swiper) is more or less a requirement for zt!
+Try writing something, saving the buffer, and then calling `zt-find-file` (`C-c # f`) to see how the title is extracted from the file automatically, even though the filename is just an ID.
+In order to use this functionality, a completion framework such as [Ivy](https://github.com/abo-abo/swiper) is more or less a requirement!

 #### Branch off into a follower note

 We could continue creating independent notes using this same method, but a Zettelkasten is all about linking your notes.
-I recommend using an approach, where you "chain" notes together to build up a kind of tree structure.
-When you get a new idea, you insert a link to a so-called follower note (*Folgezettel*), and then you open the new note and continue there.
+I recommend using an approach where you "chain" notes together to build up a kind of tree structure.
+When you get a new idea, insert a link to a so-called follower note (*Folgezettel*), and then you open the new note and continue there.

 At the bottom of the note you created in the last step, try calling `zt-insert-new-id` (`C-c # t`).
 Then, after the ID, type a title for the new